 There is always that invisible tie that binds friends together and its truly great to know that the binds are made of gold thread that is priceless like that of families.

 Entering the fourth month of my recovery means that I am almost there.
 In fact, according to the textbook, I am past the 3-month bone healing process, I should be on my way to walking independently until fully recovered

 My last radiographic imaging showed that my bones were healing well.
 They were aligned perfectly, and my doctor gave me very positive commendation on how much progress I am making.
 He might just see me once a month instead of two, and that is a good sign, right?

-One day I started to feel pain when stepping on my left foot and attempted walking, I thought I was just tired and iced it.
-It didn’t improve with ice and rest, even when I put on my aircast, I still felt pain when I put my foot down.
-Got more worried when I was not able to do proper gait training during my therapy session because of pain.
-I reported to my doctor, anticipating I made my situation worst and all knowledge and reasons I know are thrown out of the window!
+One day I started to feel pain when stepping on my left foot and attempted walking.
+I thought I was just tired and iced it.
+It didn’t improve with ice and rest, and even when I put on my aircast, I still felt pain when I put my foot down.
+Got more worried when I was not able to do proper gait training during my therapy session because of illness.
+I reported to my doctor, anticipating I made my situation worse and all knowledge and reasons I know are thrown out of the window!

 So what now?

 I am trying to crawl back out.
 To get back into looking at what I needed to do and finish what needs to be done soon.

 My spirit actually lifted because of 4 degrees increased in my dorsiflexion.
 It means that I have 6 more degrees to go to reach the full range of 20.
 That motivates me to be more positive and do more careful exercises at home not that I also decreased my therapy sessions.
 I am trying again to be the good patient as I could be.